British Rail Research Division

+Background

+During the mid-1950s, it became increasingly apparent to senior figures within the British Transport Commission (BTC) that, in light of mixed results from using external contractors, there was value in British Rail performing some research projects in-house instead.
+In August 1958, Dr F. T. Barnwell was appointed by the BTC to prepare and present specific electrical research proposals; the creation of an initially small Electrical Research Section employing 31 staff was also authorised by the BTC in July 1960.
+Many of these early proposals were related to traction and power equipment, such as motor control, signalling, digital computers, and 25 kV AC railway electrification.
+Several existing research efforts, such as into rail adhesion, were also folded into the new section's remit; in June 1960, the Rugby Locomotive Testing Senter was also transferred to the Chief Electrical Engineer's responsibility and became a key site for the section.

+During 1963, the newly created British Rail Board (BRB) agreed to transfer the Electrical Research Section to the British Rail Research Department, with the purpose of forming a completely new division.
 The Research Division brought together personnel and expertise from all over the country, including the LMS Scientific Research Laboratory.
 Its remit was not simply the improvement of existing equipment, or the solution of existing problems, but fundamental research from first principles, into railway operation.
 The results of its work would go on to inform development by engineers, manufacturers and railways all over the world.
 For instance, once the initial APT-E experimental project was complete, it passed to the mechanical engineering department to build the APT-P prototype.
 In time, engineers would be seconded to other countries for varying periods under the trade name "Transmark".

-One of the first major projects was the development of profiled/pre-worn wheels which helped counter the tendency of new wheels to hunt.
-This led to research into vehicle suspensions, and the creation of the four-wheel High Speed Freight Vehicle which proved stable at up to 140 mph when tested on the roller rig.

-Other work involved looking at the tamping of ballast, properties of subsoils, and rail prestressing.
-A large part of the network had been converted to continuous welded rail which, during a hot summer, caused many problems with rail buckling.
-Although there were no injuries, there were a number of derailments.
-Attention focused on the costs and benefits of tamping the ballast over the sleeper ends.

-There were extended studies into metal fatigue, and pioneering work in ultrasound crack detection at a time when it was being investigated elsewhere for medical diagnostics.
-The Research Division was involved in new signalling systems, such as Solid State Interlocking and the Integrated Electronic Control Centre, and in the design of the overhead lines for the West Coast Main Line.

-The Research Division developed two test tracks.
-The first was on the old Great Northern Railway line between Egginton Junction and Derby Friargate (later used only as far as Mickleover) and was used by the Train Control Group.
-When the Advanced Passenger Train was being developed, a second test track was created on the line between Melton Junction and Edwalton (known as the Old Dalby Test Track), which was acquired specifically to test this revolutionary train.
-The Mickleover test track was closed and lifted in the early 1990s but Old Dalby is still in use today.
+One early matter for this new division was the choice for a long term location, Rugby being passed over in favour of Derby, where the purpose-built Railway Technical Centre was built during the 1960s at a cost of £4 million.
+Nearby, the Research Division developed its first test track on the old Great Northern Railway line between Egginton Junction and Derby Friargate (later used only as far as Mickleover) and was used by the Train Control Group.
+Later on, when the revolutionary Advanced Passenger Train (APT) was being developed, a second test track was created on the line between Melton Junction and Edwalton (known as the Old Dalby Test Track), which was acquired specifically to test this train.
+The Mickleover test track was closed and lifted in the early 1990s, however Old Dalby remained in use into the twenty-first century.